UofABioinformaticsHub/Biotech7005/Practicals/IntroBash_1.md

 `drwxrwxr-x 2 your_login_name your_login_name 4096 Aug 7 hh:mm Bash_Practical`

-where \texttt{mmm dd hh:mm} are time and date information.
+where `mmm dd hh:mm` are time and date information.

 The letter `d` at the beginning of the initial string of codes `drwxr-xr-x` indicates that this is a directory.
 Most often, these letters are known as flags which identify key attributes about each file or directory, and beyond the first flag (`d`) they appear in strict triplets.